Paloja2017/Taxi_Data_Report/README.md

 <br />
 ![](TripsAnalysis.png)

-For seven years of analysis NYC Taxis Company had more than 1.90 Bn fare amount in total
+By analyzing seven years of data, we see that NYC Taxis Company had more than 1.90 Bn fare amount in total
 |Year|Fare Amount $|
 |:----------|:----------|
 |2013   |$ 30,038,429.24|